Frisco Divorce attorneys

 Property Division and Alimony

 Texas is a community property state, which means that most assets and debts acquired during the marriage are subject to division.
-We will help ensure that property division is fair and that alimony or spousal support is determined based on your unique needs and situation.
+We will help work toward property division that is fair and ensure that alimony or spousal support is addressed based on your unique needs and situation.

 -